 PhD Graduate School of Archaeology

-Many PhD candidates at Leiden University are asked to teach during their commission.
+As a PhD candidate you spend most of your time conducting research.
+Although you will probably also have to do some teaching.
 This may be in tutorials, practical classes or lectures.
 Teaching should preferably not be done in your first nor last year.
 That said, you should take advantage of the opportunity to teach, because teaching is a valuable asset to your CV (also if you pursuit a non-academic career).
-You can have the classes you want to teach included in your Training and Supervision Plan, but be sure to discuss this with your supervisor(s).
-This way, teaching becomes an integral part of your PhD project.

 Obtaining the partial University Teaching Qualification (Basis Kwalificatie Onderwijs, BKO) falls under transferable skills = 20 hours.
 Teaching itself does not fall under transferable skills.
 Contract PhD candidates can only teach if the conditions of the grant provider allow this.
 Please discuss this with your supervisor(s).